 If your kitchen doesn’t have the space you need for a range hood, you can consider an over-the-range microwave.

-This is different from the more common over-the-counter microwave.
+Over-the-range microwaves are different from the more common over-the-counter microwave.

 Also called a microwave range hood, it comes with its own installed ventilation, which cleans up the contaminated air, removing toxins from your kitchen.